Ocracoke, N.C.’s community newspaper since 1999

 Editorial board: Peter Vankevich and Connie Leinbach

 Mailings and more: Mary Vankevich and the Ocracoke post office staff

 Production: Jesse Davis

-Connie Leinbach, has an extensive industry background as a daily news reporter, free-lance writer, publicist and newspaper publisher/editor.
-She worked as a daily news reporter at the Reading Eagle-Reading Times, Reading, Pa., in the 1980s, as a freelance news reporter for several Pennsylvania publications, and was a publisher and editor of a monthly fine arts publication, The Arts Connection, all in the 1990s.
+Connie Leinbach, has an extensive newspaper industry background as a daily reporter, freelance writer, publicist and newspaper publisher/editor.
+She worked as a reporter at the Reading Eagle-Reading Times, Reading, Pa., in the 1980s, as a freelance news reporter for several Pennsylvania publications, and was a publisher and editor of a monthly fine arts publication, The Arts Connection, all in the 1990s.
 She concurrently worked as the production director/stage manager of the former Berks Grand Opera, Reading, Pa., in the 1980s, and later as the general manager of the former Star Series Association, Reading, Pa., in the 1990s.
 Before moving to Ocracoke in 2010, she worked as the program manager and then executive director of Berks Arts Council, Reading, Pa., in the 2000s.

 Peter Vankevich, worked in the U.S. Copyright Office at the Library of Congress including being head of the Copyright Information Section for 16 years, and has been a freelance writer for the Hill Rag, Washington, D.C.
 He has a radio show called Theme Tunes on the Ocracoke community radio station WOVV 90.1 FM and online, and he serves as a volunteer firefighter.
-The new co-owners live full-time on the island and have written for the Observer for several years.
+The co-owners live full-time on the island and have written for the Observer for several years.

 Pat Garber is the author of Ocracoke Wild (Down Home Press, 1995) and Ocracoke Odyssey (Down Home Press, 1999) both collections of nature essays, and the children’s book Little Sea Horse and The Story of the Ocracoke Ponies (Ocracoke Preservation Museum, 2006).
 Her book, Heart like a River: the story Sergeant Major Newsom Edward Jenkins 14th North Carolina Infantry, 1861-1865 (Schroeder Publications 2011) is based on a diary written by her great grandfather’s time fighting for the South in the Civil War.
 Her latest book, Paws and Tales (Schroeder Publications), is a work of fiction; a novel narrated by Kali, a sailor cat and Harvey, an island dog.